harterrt/harterrt/content/mozilla/opportunity_sizing.md

 If you work on one of these projects, nobody's going to tell you you're wasting your time.

-The cut-off for "good thing to do" is just too low.
+When choosing our work, we need to set the bar higher than "good thing to do".
 A feature needs to be designed, built, and released.
-That cost often dwarfs any possible upside.
+If we're not careful, these costs can far outweigh any possible upside.
-There's also the opportunity cost - all the time we spend working on a "good thing to do" keeps us from working on more important projects.
+There's also the opportunity cost— all the time we spend working on a "good thing to do" keeps us from working on more important projects.